-EU Summer flight chaos: Are flights being canceled due to staff shortage?
+Summer flight chaos: Are flights being cancelled due to staff shortage?

-Were you getting ready for a well-deserved holiday after nearly two years of pandemic lockdowns, only to find that your summer flights to Europe have been canceled?
-Though summer travel, historically, has always been a bit chaotic due to high demand, this year is proving to be even more chaotic than usual with thousands of summer flight cancellations in Europe, leaving many passengers stranded at airports and scrambling to find ways to get to their destination.
+Were you getting ready for a well-deserved holiday after nearly two years of pandemic lockdowns, only to find that your summer flights have been cancelled?
+Though summer travel, historically, has always been a bit chaotic due to high demand, this year is proving to be even more chaotic than usual with thousands of summer flight cancellations, leaving many passengers stranded at airports and scrambling to find ways to get to their destination.

 Flight staff shortage among airlines

 The biggest reason behind summer flights getting cancelled is staff shortages among the airlines.
 Because of the pandemic, many airlines were operating at reduced capacity and had to fire many of their staff — in some cases, by the hundreds.

 Unfortunately, this also meant that many airlines were not prepared for the increase in demand this summer.

 Despite travel experts saying for months that the summer of 2022 is set to become the ‘busiest travel season ever’, fueled by the lifting of most Covid-19 travel restrictions across Europe and the pent-up need to travel again, many airlines failed to hire enough new staff to meet demand.

 Many had seen an immense increase of bookings earlier this year, and should have already taken measures to prepare for higher passenger volumes.
 The lack of preparedness by the airline industry is especially disappointing considering that many received government bailouts to stay afloat during the pandemic.